ceejbot/galls-law/mediterraneajs.md

 # [fit] monolith
 # [fit] and lived to tell the tale

-^ npm just finished a big rewrite of its registry service, a successful rewrite. this is such an unusual event in my career that I thought I'd talk a bit about how we did it.
+^ npm just finished a big rewrite of its registry service, a successful rewrite. this is such an unusual event in my career that I thought I'd talk a bit about why it's hard & how we did it.
 Let's start with Gall's Law.

 ---